bitrix24/b24restdocs/api-reference/tasks/comment-item/task-comment-item-get-manifest.md

 {% note alert "TO-DO _not exported to prod_" %}

-- missing examples (should include three examples - curl, js, php)
+- examples are missing (there should be three examples - curl, js, php)
-- missing response in case of error
+- response in case of an error is missing
-- missing response in case of success
+- response in case of success is missing
 - add a list of fields

 {% endnote %}